preetbhullar90/html-css-repository/README.md

 # Credit

 ### Content
-* All content Ideas took from gym wikipedia.
+* All content Ideas were taken from researching gyms using Wikipedia.

+### Code
+* All the code was written by myself, but I took some help from stackoverflow, W3School and Google.
+I did this to research things like “Like how to make website responsive”.

 ### Media
 * All the videos and images download free from [pexels](https://www.pexels.com/search/gym%20and%20fitness/).
 ________________________________________________________________________________________________________________

 # Acknowledgements
-* Especially i would like to thanks my wife,Who helped me to give me some ideas and she motivated me to finish this project.
+* I would especially like to thank my wife, who helped me by giving me some ideas regarding my website.
+She motivated me to finish this project to the best of my ability.
-* Secondly i would like to thanks my mentor seun,she helped me in whole process of the project.
+* Secondly I would like to thank my mentor Seun, she helped during the whole process of the project.
-* Lastly i would appreciated to W3School website where i got lots of ideas.
+* Lastly I would like to acknowledge the W3School website as I gained many ideas from there.

  [Go Top](#Silver-Gym)